 Get full access to Outside Learn, our online education hub featuring in-depth nutrition, fitness and adventure courses, and more than 2,000 instructional videos when you sign up for Outside+..

-Q: Can food choices help reduce inflammation?—Ryan E., Plantation, Fla.
+Q: Can food choices really help reduce inflammation?

-A: That’s an important question this time of year.
-Many chronic (and acute) diseases manifest with heat: fever, infection, swelling, and inflammation are all signs of excess heat in the body.
+A: Anti-inflammatory foods are an important part of any healthy diet, especially during the dog days of summer.
+Why?
+Because many diseases manifest with heat: fever, infection, swelling, and inflammation are all signs of excess heat in the body.
 Dark, concentrated urine is also a sign of heat, and brings me to the first consideration with any “hot” problem.
 Drink more water.
 Ideally water, along with herbal teas and kombucha drinks, will be your main beverages.
-I never recommend alcohol or caffeinated beverages for improving health.
+In my practice, I never recommend alcohol or caffeinated beverages for improving health.

 Heat-producing foods, which should always be restricted during hot weather or times of “heat”-type illness, include meats, fatty foods (especially food fried in vegetable oil), alcohol, caffeine, and warming spices such as cayenne, garlic, ginger, and paprika.

 Cooling, anti-inflammatory foods, on the other hand, are watery, juicy, not too spicy, and easier to digest.

 To keep cool, include more of these anti-inflammatory foods in your diet:

 - all citrus fruits